laravel/docs/localization.md

 <a name="overriding-package-language-files"></a>
 ## Overriding Package Language Files

-Many packages ship with their own language lines.
-Instead of hacking the package's core files to tweak these lines, you may override them by placing files in the `app/lang/packages/{locale}` directory.
-So, for example, if you need to override the English language lines for a package named `skyrim/hearthfire`, you would place a language file at: `app/lang/packages/en/hearthfire.php`.
+Many packages ship with their own language files.
+Instead of editing the package's core files to tweak these lines, you may override them by creating a file `app/lang/packages/{locale}/{namespace}/{file}.php`.

+So for example if you have a package called `skyrim/hearthfire` and inside it has a translation file called `books.php`.
+You could override the translations in that file by creating a new language file in `app/lang/packages/en/hearthfire/books.php`.
 In this file you would define only the language lines you wish to override.
 Any language lines you don't override will still be loaded from the package's language files.